shairez/qwik/QWIK_PLUGIN_SDK_PROGRESS.md

 ### **🚀 Queue-Based Transaction System**

-The Virtual File Tree now uses a **revolutionary queue-based approach** instead of a simple Map:
+The Virtual File Tree uses a **revolutionary queue-based approach** instead of a simple Map:

 **Traditional Approach (OLD):**